svrooij/sonos-api-docs/docs/services/connection-manager.md

 ## Events

-The ConnectionManagerService has properties that might be emitted if you subscribe to events.
+The ConnectionManagerService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events